chein01/rollcallbyClaude/backend/README.md

 # Roll Call by AI - Backend

-This is the backend service for the Roll Call by AI application, built with FastAPI and MongoDB.
+This is the backend service for the Roll Call by AI application, built with FastAPI and MySQL.

 ## Project Structure